apoorv-deriv/crush/README.md

 }
 ```

-You can also skip all permission prompts entirely by running Crush with the
+You can also skip all permission prompts entirely by running Supernova with the
 `--yolo` flag.
 Be very, very careful with this feature.

 ### Local Models